FTC: Affiliate Disclosure: All links pay commission

 Yet there is nothing else that really stands out.
 For completeness, here are some of the otherwise peripheral features added.
 The subsequent section then discusses some in more detail.

 - The 955 is 0.5mm narrower and .7mm deeper but has a bigger 1.3″ display compared to 1.2″ on the 945.
-So we get a larger usable screen area 260x260px which makes showing 6 metrics per screen a more practical option.
+So we get a larger usable screen area of 260x260px which makes showing 6 metrics per screen a more practical option.

 - Touchscreen – useful for navigating menus rather than using during workouts

 - New physiological metrics: in-exercise stamina, general HRV status, & morning readiness to train.
-These are underpinned by better science than some previous metrics and are more likely to give better readiness to train insights.
+These are underpinned by better science than some previous metrics and are more likely to give better readiness-to-train insights.

 - Tweak settings on the Connect app.